EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 * By default, how many neurons are in the external poisson population?
 * Using the default parameters, what is the average number of spikes/second an excitatory neuron receives from the external population?

-From the documentation, follow the 'source' link to go to the implementation of :func:`.working_memory_network.wm_model.simulate_wm`.
+From the documentation, follow the 'source' link to go to the implementation of :func:`.simulate_wm`.
 Answer the following questions about the external poisson population:

 * We use the `Brian2 PoissonInput <http://brian2.readthedocs.io/en/stable/user/input.html>`_ to implement the external population.
 Which post-synaptic variable is targeted by a presynaptic (poisson) spike?
 * The dynamics of that variable are defined in the equations ``excit_lif_dynamics`` (still in the source code of simulate_wm).
 What is the time-scale of that variable (in milliseconds)?